About IEEE IS&M-SC

 - Teams invited to participate will be notified by October 15th 2017.

-- Teams invited to participate will be notified by November 20th 2017.
+- Teams invited to participate will be notified soon after the submission deadline.